 Photo | I cannot even bring myself to show you a photo of the Leaning Tower of Pisa.

-Some people arrive and make such a beautiful impact on our life, you can barely remember what life was like without them.
+Some people arrive and make such a beautiful impact on our lives, you can barely remember what life was like without them.

 Source -Your tango